lsof-org/lsof/README.md

 [![Coveralls Linux Coverage Status on Travis CI](https://coveralls.io/repos/github/lsof-org/lsof/badge.svg?branch=master)](https://coveralls.io/github/lsof-org/lsof?branch=master)

 # lsof
-lsof-org at GitHub team takes over the maintainership of lsof originally maintained by Vic Abell.
+The lsof-org team at GitHub takes over the maintainership of lsof originally maintained by Vic Abell.
 This repository is for maintaining the final source tree of lsof inherited from Vic. "legacy" branch keeps the original source tree.
 We will not introduce any changes to